 Content of: Historical Events in March || Listed by Year

-Julius Caesar’s crossing of the Rubicon ignited a Roman civil war, battles for medieval England shifted crowns and kingdoms, and Emperor Charles V issued the Edict of Worms declaring Martin Luther a heretic—cementing the Reformation’s course.
-March proves how ambition, faith, and power repeatedly altered the destiny of nations.
+March has repeatedly marked turning points in history.
+Julius Caesar’s crossing of the Rubicon set a Roman civil war in motion.
+Power struggles reshaped medieval England as battles shifted crowns and dynasties.
+Emperor Charles V issued the Edict of Worms, declaring Martin Luther a heretic and setting the course of the Protestant Reformation.
+Again and again, March shows how ambition, belief, and authority redefine nations.